 Simply slapping up a Code of Ethics or a Trust Statement in of itself will not make your business a success.
 But by standing and living by that statement consistently over the years is how you build a trustworthy reputation.

 What do you and your business stand for?

-If you cannot put into words the values you hold true when it comes to running your business, how will you know if you cross a line?
-When will you know its time to tap-out and follow a different path?
-A possibly even more profitable path.
+If you cannot put into words the values you hold when running your business, how will you know if you cross a line?
+When will you know it's time to tap out and follow a different path?
+A possibly even more profitable course.

-Without the above, you are really no different than all the other fly-by-nights or snake oil websites out there that exist purely to take advantage of or to get into the pocketbooks of their customers.
-With business models that rarely last.
+Without the above, you are no different than all the other fly-by-nights or snake oil websites out there that exist purely to take advantage of or to get into the pocketbooks of their customers, with business models that rarely last.